geschke/docker-duplicity/README.md

 | `BDIRS` | The directories in the mounted volumes to be backed up.
 Use the names of the volumes in the container, but without the prefix `/bak`.
 In the command above the folders `/bak/home` and `/bak/etc` will be backed up, so you have to use `etc home` here.
 The order of the names is not important. |
 | `BPREFIX` | Use this to set a prefix for the backup files.
 Usually this could be the hostname of the server to be backed up. |

+The script runs with the option to remove backups when they are older than 2 months.

+You can do full backups by submitting the parameter *"full"*.
+Full backups are automatically created on the 1st day of each month.
+The *first* run has to be as *full* backup, so that the incremental backups could be built.

+Example of full backup:

+  docker run -it --rm --name dup \
+    -e "GPG_PASSPHRASE=USE_A_GOOD_PASSPHRASE_HERE" \
+    -e "BPROTO=ftp" \
+    -e "BUSER=backup_user" \
+    -e "BHOST=ftp.backup.host.example.com" \
+    -e "BPASSWORD=backup_host_password" \
+    -e "BDIRS=etc home" \
+    -e "BPREFIX=hostname_or_another_prefix" \
+    --volume /etc:/bak/etc \
+    --volume /home:/bak/home \
+    geschke/duplicity backup full

 ### Restore